kanidm/kanidm/kanidm_book/src/examples/k8s_ingress_example.md

     kubectl delete namespace kanidm-example
     ```

-2. Remove the objects create for this example from Kanidm:
+2. Remove the objects created for this example from Kanidm:
    1. Delete the account created in section Instructions step 1.
    2. Delete the group created in section Instructions step 2.
    3. Delete the OAuth2 resource created in section Instructions step 3.